Early emergency legislation

 In July 1985 the Greenpeace vessel Rainbow Warrior was sunk in Auckland Harbour by a bomb.
-One of the crew, Fernando Pereira, was drowned.
+One of the crew, Fernando Pereira, drowned.
 The ship had been about to lead a protest fleet against French nuclear testing.
 The French foreign intelligence service (the DGSE) carried out the bombing.
 According to many authorities, this was not terrorism as it was an action by government agents officially sanctioned by a sovereign nation.
 New Zealand’s Chief Justice Ronald Davison disagreed.
-When delivering the judgement of the High Court on bombing conspirators Alain Mafart and Dominique Prieur, he stated, ‘In my view this activity may well fall within the definition of terrorist activity.’1
+When delivering the judgement of the High Court on Alain Mafart and Dominique Prieur, he stated, ‘In my view this activity may well fall within the definition of terrorist activity.’1

 International Terrorism (Emergency Powers) Act 1987

 The New Zealand government regarded the sinking of the Rainbow Warrior by French agents in 1985 as an act of international terrorism.
-In response to the bombing the government introduced the International Terrorism (Emergency Powers) Act 1987.
+In response to the bombing, the government introduced the International Terrorism (Emergency Powers) Act 1987.
 If an international terrorist emergency develops in New Zealand, the 1987 act allows the prime minister to call a meeting of at least three ministers of the Crown to declare a state of emergency.
 Emergency powers, including some powers of censorship, then apply.
-After 7 days emergency powers cease to operate unless extended by Parliament or, if Parliament is not sitting, by the governor-general.
+After seven days emergency powers cease to operate unless extended by Parliament or, if Parliament is not sitting, by the governor-general.
 An international terrorist incident must involve actions, or threats of actions, to kill or injure people or to seriously damage property.
 The actions must also be aimed to coerce or intimidate a government or person.